Emmanuel2001/EthicalHacking/README.md

 Catt (https://github.com/skorokithakis/catt)

+I have combined & modified them into one folder for easier use in my assignment.
 Credits to the developer of the tools, please visit their github for more information on their tools.
 Thank you.